fermincreative/oryxsimtoronto/readme.md

 You can use the files to develop the scenery further.
 Or use them as examples to develop your own project.

 ## I don't understand what to do with some of these files.
 I'll be making a comprehensive wiki to try and explain as much as I can.
-See contact details below in case you need further guidance.
+In addition, Readme files will point you to tools needed to open all files.
+Please see contact details below in case you need further guidance.
+I realize that this repository is very technical in nature, so I'm happy to help out.
+At the same time, in case it concerns basic questions, you may get a faster response from the fantastic FS developmer community at https://www.fsdeveloper.com/forum/ .
+They have an excellent wiki available as well at: https://www.fsdeveloper.com/wiki/index.php?title=Main_Page .

+### Recommended Software
+Below is a list of software along with links that I recommend you install to open all the files.
+* FSX SDK OR Prepar3D SDK tools. https://www.prepar3d.com/support/sdk/
+  * Note for Gmax files you need the FSX SDK found on the original FSX Deluxe DVD.
+I'll see if I can make them available in a more generic format.
+No promises!
+  * All other tools (MakeMDL, Resample) are included in both SDK's.
+Please be aware that their maybe some backwards compatibility issues particularly when trying to develop for FS2004/FSX.
+* Airport Design Editor (ADE): http://www.scruffyduck.org/airport-design-editor/4584106799
+  * Note that ADE may be slow when editing the files.
+CYYZ is after all a massive airport.
+  * To line up with the Gmax lines Airport Studio was used, available from Flight1 at http://www.flight1.com/products.asp?product=apstv1
+* ModelConverterX to convert models: https://www.scenerydesign.org/modelconverterx/
+* Library Creator XML to build libraries of objects: https://www.scenerydesign.org/library-creator-xml/
+* SBuilderX to edit SBP resample groundfile: https://www.ptsim.com/index.php/sbuilderx1
+* SCASM for runway lighting:  http://www.scasm.de/txt/download.htm

 ## Licensing.
 * Code in this repository is available under MIT license: https://opensource.org/licenses/MIT